I can’t seem to eat enough almonds lately.

 - Remove from the oven and spread the almonds out on waxed paper or parchment paper to cool completely.
 Store in an airtight container.

-note: to make vegan, replace egg whites with 1 tablespoon liquid sweetener like maple syrup, or 1 tablespoon apple sauce.
+To make vegan, replace egg whites with 1 tablespoon liquid sweetener like maple syrup, or 1 tablespoon apple sauce.

 - 2 teaspoon ground cinnamon